dOrgTech/the-graph-mutations-spec/README.md

 2. graph-node forwards request to VM
 3. Resolvers execute in the container
 4. A custom Web3 provider is used in the resolvers, which routes signature requests out of the VM, to the graph-node, to the client, and then back the other way once a signature is given.

-# Implementation Path
-TODO: more research needed
-For the initial MVP, I think everything can be accomplished by just modifying the `graph-cli` codebase if I'm not mistaken.
-Details to come once this specification is validated...